You will need

 Cut each cake horizontally through the middle to form two layers.

-The cakes can now be sprinkled with liqueur and sandwiched together with the Tiramisu mixture.
+The cakes will now be sprinkled with liqueur and sandwiched together with the Tiramisu mixture.

-Place the broken chocolate in a bowl, over another bowl, with hot water, leave to melt slowly.
+Place 130g of the broken chocolate in a bowl, over another bowl, with hot water, leave to melt slowly.

 Dissolve the coffee granules in the boiling water.
 Leave until cold.
-Whip the cream until stiff and blend in, on slow speed, the mascarpone, condensed milk, melted chocolate, coffee liqueur and cold coffee.
+Whip the cream until stiff and blend in, on slow speed, the cream cheese, condensed milk, melted chocolate, coffee liqueur and cold coffee.

 On a cake stand, place one layer of chocolate cake and sprinkle with a little of the coffee liqueur listed under the cake ingredients.